DeRossoMarco/FEM-1D/Notes.md

 # Some Notes #
+- Code compiles and runs without issues, readme is well done
 - A do not understand the need of `CFunction`.
 Yet, why not make it as a functor, i.e. defining a call operator?
 This way, it would behave as a function.
 - The same for `DiffusionCoefficient`.
 There is no need to extend to zero outside the interval [0,L],